The Commission on Accreditation for Law Enforcement Agencies, Inc., (CALEA),

 increased governmental and community support.

-The Oakland Housing Authority Police Department is proud to be one of thirteen
+The Oakland Housing Authority Police Department is proud to be one of nineteen

 law enforcement organizations in California to receive accreditation.
 The